dcunited001/SpectraNu/README.md

 > Also Note: performance is absolutely not a focus at this point.
 I'm not sure it'd be a good idea to use this design in production.

+> And also note: building and integrating Spectra into your project is a bit difficult at the moment.
+The iOS build fails for Carthage!
+This is because Spectra integrates with MetalKit, which requires hardware for iOS builds, so the `carthage build` fails with Spectra.
+I was able to integrate this lib into a project by manually building it, then copying the framework files to the new project.
+However, I ran into some XML problems after that, so there's much to resolve.
+If you want to try using spectra, your best bet is to clone the repo, then branch and build onto the provided iOS and OSX examples.

 ### Spectra Features

 - Read Metal graphics pipeline objects into a DescriptorManager with the S3DXML format.